RSzyg/meme-game/README.md

 # meme-game
-A series of games about meme.
+A reconstruction of fighting-meme by using html canvas.
-Also a reconstruction of fighting-meme by using html canvas.
+~~Also a series of games about meme.~~
 ## key description
 ### player1
 `←` is move left